OpenTTD/dibridge/README.md

 This server is very limited, as in: it only bridges a single Discord channel with a single IRC channel.
 If you want to bridge multiple, you will have to run more than one server.

+## TODO-list

+This software is currently in pre-alpha.
+Here is a list of things that still needs doing:

+- [ ] Allow binding to different IPv6 address for each IRC puppet.
+- [ ] Disconnect IRC puppet if it hasn't seen activity for 7 days.
+- [ ] Set IRC status to away if user goes offline on Discord.
+- [ ] Option to switch to single-presence IRC.
+- [ ] Show IRC joins if the user talked recently, left, but came back.
+- [ ] Validate all Discord messages are handled properly.
+- [ ] Validate all IRC messages are handled properly.
+- [ ] Investigate IRC private messages, if we can relay them to Discord and back.

 ## Implementation

 The idea behind this bridge is to be as native on Discord as on IRC.